unfor19/ssm-label/README.md

 ### Use in your application

-On startup, use AWS SDK and fetch all parameters, filter by label according to a given environment variable (`latest` or `previous`), save the results to a global variable, for example `parameters`.
+On startup, use AWS SDK and fetch all parameters, filter by label according to a given environment variable which, for example `LABEL=latest`, save the results to a global object and use it across your application.
 See examples:

 - NodeJS
 - Python